fusion809/fusion809.github.io-old2/_posts/2016/03/ATOM/03b-pms.md

 ### Package Managers
 The following distribution(s) have Atom in their official software repositories:

-* {% include Links/distros/sabayon.html %}.
-To install Atom on Sabayon, run: {% include Code/coders-fs.html line1="equo i app-editors/atom" %}
+* {% include Links/distros/sabayon.html puncr="." %} To install Atom on Sabayon, run: {% include Code/coders-fs.html line1="equo i app-editors/atom" %}

 the following distributions have an Atom package available from unofficial repositories: